MPSAirties/airties-elk-docker/docs/index.md

 ## Installation <a name="installation"></a>

-To pull this image from the [Docker registry](https://hub.docker.com/r/sebp/elk/), open a shell prompt and enter:
+To pull this image from the [Docker registry](docker pull mikesatx/airties-elk/), open a shell prompt and enter:

-	$ sudo docker pull sebp/elk
+	$ sudo docker pull mikesatx/airties-elk

-**Note** – This image has been built automatically from the source files in the [source Git repository on GitHub](https://github.com/spujadas/elk-docker).
-If you want to build the image yourself, see the [Building the image](#building-image) section.
+**Note** – This image has been built automatically from the source files in the [source Git repository on GitHub](docker pull mikesatx/airties-elk).

 ### Pulling specific version combinations <a name="specific-version-combinations"></a>